 Thierry is, of course, better at the exercises than me.
 I’m complicating what would otherwise be easy for him.
 We’re like Siamese twins, where one is in good shape but has an extra head and random limbs awkwardly attached.

-When Swami tells everyone to take a rest, I think it must be the halfway point.
+When Swami tells us to take a rest, I assume it’s the halfway point.
 I lay there looking like Stephen Hawking, wishing I’d prepared a contingency plan for this eventuality.
 If only I’d forged a note from my Mum saying I need to leave early for a doctors appointment.

 Shiva shows mercy on me, though: it’s the end of the class.